-To determine the overall condition of a pool, the required individual index scores were averaged and then compared to an established biocriterion (Index score = 20.0).
+To determine the overall condition of a pool, index scores were averaged independently for each assemblage and then compared to an established biocriterion (Index score = 20.0).
+This biocriterion is not included in ORSANCO's pollution control standards; it represents the minimum index score reflective of a healthy Ohio River aquatic community.
+The biocriterion was approved by the Biological Water Quality Subcommittee and Technical Committees of ORSANCO.
 The 305b workgroup derived a methodology to combine the results of the two biological indices into a final assessment of each pool as detailed below: